sinc-LLM: Open Source Framework for Nyquist-Compliant Prompts

 1. Auto-Scatter Engine

-Takes any raw prompt and decomposes it into 6 specification bands.
-Identifies missing bands and suggests content.
-Available as CLI tool and HTTP API.
+This tool takes any raw prompt and splits it into 6 bands.
+It finds missing bands and suggests content to fill them.
+You can use it from the command line or as an HTTP API.

 py -X utf8 auto_scatter.py "your raw prompt" --execute # or POST http://localhost:8461/execute